Tag: Claude AI Pricing

 Which Claude Model Should You Choose?

 Haiku 4.5 belongs in any pipeline where you’ve identified tasks that don’t require Sonnet’s capability.
 High-volume routing, triage, classification, and real-time response scenarios are Haiku’s natural territory.
-Building a 70/20/10 routing split across Haiku 4.5, Sonnet 4.6, and Opus 4.7 — rather than using a single model for everything — is the standard approach for cost-efficient production deployments.
+The optimal production routing split is roughly 70% Haiku 4.5, 20% Sonnet 4.6, 8% Opus 4.8, 2% Fable 5 — rather than using a single model for everything.
+That ratio cuts costs by 60–70% without meaningful quality loss on the tasks that don’t need a flagship model.

 Frequently Asked Questions